-Serco Ltd apprenticeship and AEB provision will include a minimum of two trained Safeguarding Officer who will support the Designated Safeguarding Leads.
+Serco Ltd. apprenticeship and AEB provision will include a minimum of two trained Safeguarding Officer who will support the Designated Safeguarding Lead.
 These DSO's will:

-- Hold a relevant qualification in safeguarding, including bi-annual refresher training. - In partnership with the DSL, share attendance at ETF's safeguarding forums and sessions with local Prevent Coordinator - Provide support and advice to staff who share a concern or disclosure about a learner and update a central register of concerns as above - Immediately investigate significant concerns and refer to the appropriate Adult Safeguarding Board when necessary - Compiling and updating a central list of relevant local agencies, police and other bodies who might need to be contacted with regards to safeguarding concerns. - Ensure Serco Education and Serco AEB have safe recruitment procedures and keep a register of staff requiring DBS checks and the results of such checks. - Input to and deliver Serco Ltd apprenticeship and AEB provision staff training in safeguarding. - Work as part of the central safeguarding team to provide cover for other DSO's. - Ensure that all non-confidential documentation relating to Serco Ltd safeguarding policy and procedures is made available to all staff, learners and providers.
+- Hold a level 2 qualification in safeguarding, including annual refresher training. - In partnership with the DSL, share attendance at ETF's safeguarding forums and sessions with local Prevent Coordinator - Provide support and advice to staff who share a concern or disclosure about a learner and update a central register of concerns as above - Immediately investigate significant concerns and refer to the appropriate Adult Safeguarding Board when necessary - Ensure Serco Education and Serco AEB have safe recruitment procedures and keep a register of staff requiring DBS checks and the results of such checks. - Input to and deliver Serco Ltd. apprenticeship and AEB provision staff training in safeguarding. - Work as part of the central safeguarding team to provide cover for other DSO's. - Ensure that all non-confidential documentation relating to Serco Ltd. safeguarding policy and procedures is made available to all staff, learners and providers.